How we calculate

 What does a GapScore of 100 mean?

-A score of 100 means GapWatch detected significant social velocity around a story with near-zero mainstream coverage in the measurement window.
+A score of 100 means GapWatch detected significant social velocity around a story with near-zero mainstream media coverage in the measurement window.
 It does not mean the story is true, important, or being deliberately withheld.
 It means the gap between social attention and mainstream coverage is at maximum.
 Always verify the underlying source before drawing conclusions.

 Questions about our methodology? press@gapwatch.io